warehouse-pg/whpg-docs/docs/docs/7x/analytics/pl_container.md

 To upgrade PL/Container, you save the current configuration, upgrade PL/Container, and then restore the configuration after upgrade.
 There is no need to update the Docker images when you upgrade PL/Container.

 > **Note** Before you perform this upgrade procedure, ensure that you have migrated your PL/Container package from your previous WarehousePG installation to your new WarehousePG installation.
-Refer to the [gppkg](../utility_guide/ref/gppkg.html) command for package installation and migration information.

 To upgrade, perform the following procedure: